sdcnku/micropython/docs/library/usocket.rst

 .. admonition:: Difference to CPython
    :class: attention

-   For efficiency and consistency, socket objects in MicroPython implement a `stream` (file-like) interface directly.
+   For efficiency and consistency, socket objects in MicroPython implement a :std:term:`stream` (file-like) interface directly.
 In CPython, you need to convert a socket to a file-like object using `makefile()` method.
 This method is still supported by MicroPython (but is a no-op), so where compatibility with CPython matters,